frouo/lembot-public-website/blog/index_/2022-01-20_bulk-lemlist-campaign-exports.md

 - **Campaign A**
 - **Campaign B**
-- ...
+- ⬇️
 - **Campaign Z**

-And you want to export all of them at once in one single sheet.

-With columns matching of course!
+... that you want to export all at once in one single sheet, with columns matching of course!

-This would be a nightmare by hand 🤯
+This would be a nightmare by hand right? 🤯

-Using lembot, it's super easy ✌️, there is a feature designed just for that.
+Using lembot, it's super easy ✌️

+There is a feature designed just for that, it's called **megabot**.
-Create a **megabot** then click the "Run mega export" button.

 # How To